ruijiang81/ruijiang81.github.io/_pages/about.md

 My research focuses on advancing <b>Human-Centered Machine Learning</b>, with an emphasis on enhancing the robustness, interpretability, adaptability, and fairness of different kinds of ML/AI models.
 Many of my research aim to answer these questions:

 1. How to develop algorithms that can better utilize human expertise to enhance machine learning systems?
-2. How to design more effective and ethical human-AI systems?
+2. How to design more effective/ethical human-AI systems and AI explanations?
 3. How to assess individual preferences or algorithm performance in the presence of missing counterfactuals?

 # Recent News